 You're entitled to one bedroom for:

-- Any two children of the same sex aged up to 15
+- 2 children under 16 of the same sex

-- Any two children (regardless of sex) aged under 10
+- 2 children under 10 (regardless of sex)

 Foster children living in the property are not included as members of the household.

 You can find out the total number of bedrooms that your household is entitled to using the online bedroom entitlement calculator and compare this to the actual number of bedrooms in the property to work out whether you will be under-occupying the property.

 If you're under-occupying the property by one bedroom a 14% reduction will be applied to your eligible rent, and for two or more bedrooms a 25% reduction will applied.